"Dust to DNA"

 "Unmasking our Heroes"

-The New York City Fire Museum is closed, but we remain committed to preserving the history of the FDNY.
-As we kickoff EMS Week, we introduce the “Unmasking Our Heroes” project, it’s our campaign during this unprecedented time in our Fire Department’s history to collect artifacts and messages of gratitude for the extraordinary efforts of our Paramedics, EMTs and Certified First Responders.
+The New York City Fire Museum has been working on this special exhibition since we closed back in March 2020, we remain committed to preserving the history of the FDNY.
+We introduce the “Unmasking Our Heroes” project, it’s our campaign during this unprecedented time in our Fire Department’s history to collect artifacts and messages of gratitude for the extraordinary efforts of our Paramedics, EMTs and Certified First Responders.

 The COVID-19 Coronavirus pandemic is an historic event in the history of the world, our country, our city and the FDNY.
 The men and women of the FDNY have been on the front line, responding to thousands of requests for medical assistance related to the virus.
 On one day alone, FDNY members responded to over 6,500 911 calls - that is the single busiest day in the history of EMS.